Midegit/Apache4Ubuntu_And_Centos7/README.md

 ##Configurations##

 Make a dir for your index.html -> ' /srv/salt/yourdomainname/ ' (see apache.sls from below)
-Make a dir for your files -> '/srv/salt/files ' Files below this line belongs to /files dir. (include_sites_enabled.conf is kinda optional, only required with centOS)
+ Make a dir for your files -> '/srv/salt/files ' Files that are listed below with * belongs to srv/salt/files dir. (include_sites_enabled.conf is kinda optional, only required with centOS)

 * include_sites_enabled.conf
 * tune_apache.conf